aswinpradeep/kb-ai-assment-generation/README.md

-# Course Assessment Generation POC (v3.1)
+# Course Assessment Generation POC

 An advanced, audit-ready assessment generation system powered by **Google Gemini 2.5 Pro**, FastAPI, and Streamlit.
-This POC follows Senior Instructional Designer logic (Prompt v3.1) to generate blueprints and questions with detailed pedagogic reasoning.
+This POC follows Senior Instructional Designer logic to generate blueprints and questions with detailed pedagogic reasoning.

 ## Features
 - **Model**: Powered by `gemini-2.5-pro`.